MarkAquino17/FlowershopApplication/README.md

 # FlowershopApplication
-This application will assist the cashier in keeping track of the current count of the flowers and package deals available.
+This application is a store where customers log-in, select the product they like to purchase, check the availability of the product then show proof of purchase of the customer.